KMobin555/George-B-Moody-Physionet-2024/README.md

-# Example code for the George B. Moody PhysioNet Challenge 2024
+# Code for the George B. Moody PhysioNet Challenge 2024

 ## What's in this repository?